NabeelAhsen/ShopifyMarketplace/README.md

 }
 ```

-Your cart's status has been updated `Completed` and the total inventory counts of the two products have reduced by 1.
+Your cart's status has been updated to `Completed` and the total inventory counts of the two products have reduced by 1.
 Congratulations, you're now a proud owner of Iron Man's suit!
-It's OK, just put it on the company card.
+It's OK, just put it on the company card. :smirk:

 ### Multi-user shopping experience